 Share Powerful Information

 Information is one of the greatest benefits you have as a member of MPA.
 You will receive pharmacy news updates and practice information pertaining to state and national issues.
 Members receive MPA E-news electronically every other Wednesday, as well as a copy of Michigan Pharmacist journal on a quarterly basis.
 In addition, our practice sections and affiliated chapter have their own newsletters that focus on issues relevant to their area of pharmacy.
-We also provide a newsletter for local association leadership and a publication for new practitioners and student pharmacists.
+We also provide a publication for new practitioners and student pharmacists.
 No matter where you practice, or how you’re involved in the Association, we have the latest and greatest in Michigan pharmacy to keep you informed!

 Support Practice Development

 MPA provides a wide variety of practice resources to empower members to continuously develop their professional practice.
 We offer talking points on key pharmacy issues, patient-focused flyers, advertisements and a medication card through the That’s My Pharmacist public relations campaign, an emergency preparedness coordinator to assist with planning efforts and volunteer involvement; patient safety resources and more.
 Take advantage of the array of documents, reference links and other resources that are right at your fingertips.